List of England Twenty20 International cricket records: Most runs in an innings

-The highest innings total scored in T20Is has been scored twice.
-The first occasion came in the match between Afghanistan and Ireland when Afghanistan scored 278/3 in the 2nd T20I of the Ireland series in India in February 2019.
-The Czech Republic national cricket team against Turkey during the 2019 Continental Cup scored 278/4 to equal the record.
-The highest score for England is 241/3 scored against New Zealand during the England's tour of New Zealand in 2019.
+The highest innings total scored in T20Is came in October 2024, when Zimbabwe scored 344/4 against Gambia in a T20 World Cup qualifier.
+The highest score for England is 304/2, scored against South Africa during the latter's tour of England in 2025.

 Fewest runs in an innings

-The lowest innings total scored was by Turkey against Czech Republic when they were dismissed for 21 during the 2019 Continental Cup.
-The lowest completed score in T20I history for England is 80 scored against India in the 2012 ICC World Twenty20.
+The lowest innings total scored was by Ivory Coast against Nigeria when they were dismissed for 7 during qualifiers for the 2026 T20 World Cup.
+The lowest completed score in T20I history for England is 80 scored against India in the 2012 World Twenty20.

-Most runs conceded an innings
+Most runs conceded in an innings

 The first T20I of Australia's tour of England in 2013 saw England concede their highest innings total of 248/6.

 Fewest runs conceded in an innings

 The lowest score conceded by England for a full inning is 45 when they dismissed West Indies during their tour of West Indies in 2019 at Warner Park, Basseterre, Saint Kitts and Nevis.